NeFL: Nested Model Scaling for Federated Learning with System Heterogeneous Clients: Experiments

-In this section, we demonstrate the performance of our proposed NeFL over baselines.
-We provide the experiment results of NeFL that trains submodels from scratch.
-We also demonstrate whether NeFL aligns with the recently proposed ideas in FL \cite{chen2023on,qu2022rethinking}: experiments that verify (i) the performance of NeFL with initial weights loaded from pre-trained model and (ii) the performance of NeFL with ViTs in non-IID settings.
-We conduct experiments using the CIFAR-10 dataset \cite{cifar10} for image classification with ResNets.
-The experiments are evaluated with 5 submodels ($N_s=5$ where $\gamma_1=0.2,\gamma_2=0.4,\gamma_3=0.6,\gamma_4=0.8,\gamma_5=1$) over a total 500 communication rounds ($T$) with 100 clients ($M$).
-At each round, a fraction rate of $0.1$ is used, indicating that 10 clients ($|\mathcal{C}_t|=10$) transmit their weights to the server.
-During the training process of clients, local batch size of $32$ and a local epoch of $E=5$ are used.
-For training ResNets from scratch, we employ SGD optimizer \cite{ruder2016overview} without momentum and weight decay.
-The initial learning rate is set to $0.1$ and decreases by a factor of $\frac{1}{10}$ at the halfway point and $\frac{3}{4}$ of the total communication rounds.
-Pre-trained models we use for evaluation are trained on the ImageNet-1k dataset\cite{deng2009imagenet, pretrainedModels}.
-To incorporate system heterogeneity, each client is assigned one of the submodels in each iteration and statistical heterogeneity was implemented by label distribution skew following Dirichlet distribution of concentration parameter $0.5$ \cite{yurochkin2019bayesian, li2021federated}.
+Unless otherwise specified, we conducted training for a total of $T=500$ communication rounds ($T=100$ for SVHN) involving $M=100$ clients.
+In each round, a fraction rate of 0.1 was used, indicating that 10 clients ($|\mathcal{C}_t|=10$) transmit their weights to the server.
+During the client training process, we used a local batch size of 32 and a local epoch of $E=5$.
+We employed the stochastic gradient descent (SGD) optimizer \cite{ruder2016overview} without momentum and weight decay.
+The initial learning rate $\eta$ was set to 0.1 and decreases by a factor of $\frac{1}{10}$ at the halfway point and $\frac{3}{4}$ of the total communication rounds.

-As illustrated in Table \ref{tab:resnet}, we observed that NeFL outperforms baselines for both the worst-case submodel ($\gamma=0.2$) and the average performance of the five submodels.
-We compared with other baselines by adjusting similar number of the parameters for each submodel.
-The details including computing costs (i.e., FLOPs) are described in the Appendix.